bolemo/aegis/README.md

 should work with R9000 as well.

+## Prerequisite
+* You need to have Voxel's Firmware: https://www.voxel-firmware.com
+* This script will be creating `firewall-start.sh` in `/opt/scripts`, that is a way to define custom iptables in Voxel's Firmwares.
+If you are already using your own `/opt/scripts/firewall-start.sh`, ***it will be erased!*** In future versions, this will be improved.

 ## Install
-* You need to have Voxel's Firmware: https://www.voxel-firmware.com
 * Connect to router's terminal with ssh or telnet
 * Go to the attached drive (USB): `cd /mnt/optware/` (or change optware by the mountpoint of your drive)
-* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/zipball/master | tar xzf - --one-top-level=firewall-blocklist --strip-components 1`
+* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/archive/v1.0.tar.gz | tar xzf - --one-top-level=firewall-blocklist --strip-components 1`
 * Make install script executable: `chmod +x firewall-blocklist/install.sh`
 * Run install script: `firewall-blocklist/install.sh`
 * Check if it was installed: `/opt/bolemo/scripts/firewall-blocklist.sh test`
 * Remove the install files and folder: `rm -r firewall-blocklist` check then confirm each file to delete answering y

-The script will create a symbolic link of the bolemo directory in /opt
+The install script will create a symbolic link of the bolemo directory in /opt and creates /opt/scripts if it does not exists.

 Once installed, you will likely want to launch the script.
 Use `/opt/bolemo/scripts/firewall-blocklist.sh -v update` to update blocklists, generate netset, setup ipset and iptables.
 Use of `-v` is to see the progress as it takes several minutes to process (be patient).

-Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist.sh status` to check everything is up and running or not.
+Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist.sh status` to check if everything is up and running or not.

 You will probably want to setup a cron job to update the blocklists once a day (use entware cron or Kamoj's addon for that).
-For example: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option), will update the blocklist (and the firewall) everyday at 3:15 in the morning.
+For example: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option), will update the blocklist (and the firewall) everyday at 3:15 GMT in the morning.

 ## Usage
 use: `/opt/bolemo/scripts/firewall-blocklist.sh [-v] COMMAND`